 Schools in Linlithgow approach their work positively, providing the best care and support possible so parents can rest assured that their children are in good hands.
 Nursery schools, primary schools, secondary schools, independent schools, and universities are all available, with Her Majesty’s Inspectorate of Education rating the schools as good.

 Linlithgow has excellent transport connections.
-There are multiple daily buses, and drivers will welcome easy access to the M9 motorway, providing excellent links to Edinburgh and Glasgow.
-Linlithgow railway station, which is on the Glasgow to Edinburgh through Falkirk Line, is the town's primary railway station.
+There are multiple daily buses, and drivers welcome easy access to the M9 motorway, providing excellent links to Edinburgh and Glasgow.
+Linlithgow railway station, on the Glasgow to Edinburgh through Falkirk Line, is the town’s primary railway station.

-Linlithgow railway station, which is on the Glasgow to Edinburgh through Falkirk Line, is the town's primary railway station.
-Edinburgh's journey time is 20 minutes and Glasgow 30 minutes via Falkirk, with up to four trains an hour during rush hour.
+Linlithgow railway station, on the Glasgow to Edinburgh through Falkirk Line, is the town’s primary railway station.
+Edinburgh’s journey time is 20 minutes, and Glasgow’s 30 minutes via Falkirk, with up to four trains an hour during rush hour.